jiaye-wu/jiaye-wu.github.io/INSTALL.md

 1. Click on **Actions** tab and **Enable GitHub Actions**; do not worry about creating any workflows as everything has already been set for you.
 2. Go to `Settings -> Actions -> General -> Workflow permissions`, and give `Read and write permissions` to GitHub Actions
 3. Make any other changes to your webpage, commit, and push to your main branch.
 This will automatically trigger the **Deploy** action.
 4. Wait for a few minutes and let the action complete.
 You can see the progress in the **Actions** tab.
-If completed successfully, in addition to the `master` branch, your repository should now have a newly built `gh-pages` branch. **Do NOT touch this branch!**
+If completed successfully, in addition to the `main` branch, your repository should now have a newly built `gh-pages` branch. **Do NOT touch this branch!**
-5. Finally, in the **Settings** of your repository, in the Pages section, set the branch to `gh-pages` (**NOT** to `master`).
+5. Finally, in the **Settings** of your repository, in the Pages section, set the branch to `gh-pages` (**NOT** to `main`).
 For more details, see [Configuring a publishing source for your GitHub Pages site](https://docs.github.com/en/pages/getting-started-with-github-pages/configuring-a-publishing-source-for-your-github-pages-site#choosing-a-publishing-source).

 If you keep your site on another branch, open `.github/workflows/deploy.yml` **on the branch you keep your website on** and change `on->push->branches` and `on->pull\_request->branches` to the branch you keep your website on.
 This will trigger the action on pulls/pushes on that branch.
 The action will then deploy the website on the branch it was triggered from.